oliver-butterley/mathlib4-tactics/src/tactics.md

   and so on.
 * A `@` before a tuple pattern as in `@⟨p1, p2, p3⟩` will bind all arguments in the constructor, while leaving the `@` off will only use the patterns on the explicit arguments.
-* An alteration pattern `p1 | p2 | p3`, which matches an inductive type with multiple constructors,
+* An alternation pattern `p1 | p2 | p3`, which matches an inductive type with multiple constructors,
   or a nested disjunction like `a ∨ b ∨ c`.

 A pattern like `⟨a, b, c⟩ | ⟨d, e⟩` will do a split over the inductive datatype,